hamidds/PSND/README.md

 - Studying social norms and cultural expectations in Iranian society.
 - Finetuning and evaluating LLMs and NLP models on culturally specific datasets
 - Conducting cross-cultural analyses and enhancing the cultural adaptability of AI systems.

-## Tutorial
-- The PSN-tutorial.ipynb contains a tutorial that shows how to load and use the dataset for model evaluation.

 ## License